 Oil- 5-6 tbsps

 2. Next slice the dried bhendis on a dry chopping board using a sharp dry knife.
-First slit the bhendis length wise into halves then into halves again ( each bhendi into 4 long strips), and then horizontally across through the center.
+First, slit the bhendis lengthwise into halves then into halves again ( each bhendi into 4 long strips), and then horizontally across through the center.
 This should give you 8 bhendi pieces.
-Make sure knife remains slime free by wiping frequently on a kitchen towel.
+Make sure the knife remains slime free by wiping frequently on a kitchen towel.

-3. Cube onions into 1/2 inch cubes.
-Slice garlic finely across width.
+3. Cube onions into 1/2-inch cubes.
+Slice garlic finely across the width.

-4. Place a large wok on medium-high heat, add 3 tbsps oil, add mustard seeds when hot, once they splutter add urad dal, and cumin seeds, when urad turns brown and cumin fragnant add sliced garlic and fry till garlic is aromatic and lightly browned.
+4. Place a large wok on medium-high heat, add 3 tbsps oil, and add mustard seeds when hot, once they splutter add urad dal, and cumin seeds, when urad turns brown and cumin fragrant add sliced garlic and fry till garlic is aromatic and lightly browned.

-5. Add slit green chillies, onions, turmeric and salt, stir fry till onions turn translucent.
+5. Add slit green chilies, onions, turmeric, and salt, and stir fry till the onions turn translucent.

-Note: Left overs make excellent vegeterian sandwiches.
+Note: Leftovers make excellent vegetarian sandwiches.
 Just spread a layer of low-fat soft processed cheese on both bread slices, place a generous layer of bhendi on one slice.
 A little tomato pickle on the other slice.
 Close the sandwich and toast in a sandwich maker till the bread is crunchy and brown on the outside.

-For non- vegeterian sandwiches add slices of left over chicken breast on top of the bhendi.
+For non- vegetarian sandwiches add slices of leftover chicken breast on top of the bhendi.
 Then toast as above.